 “The behavior of the children’s caregiver is critical to disposing of their feces safely and shaping the child’s toilet training.”

 The joint UNICEF-World Bank analysis showed that more than 50 percent of households with children under age three reported that their children’s feces were unsafely disposed of.
 Even among households with improved toilets or latrines, some unsafe child feces disposal behavior was reported.
 Rand tellsGlobal Waters Radio one of the major obstacles to improving this situation is the myth or common belief that children’s feces are not harmful, when in fact, exposure to children’s feces can pose a greater public health threat than exposure to adults’ feces.
-To listen to the full podcast, please click below.

 To view or download this Global Waters Radio transcript, please click here.